ProjectTorreyPines/TroyonBetaNN.jl/README.md

 We acknowledge Yeifei Zhao (Dalian University of Technology; <zhaoyifei@swip.ac.cn>) for graciously providing the trained CNN models for this project.

 ## References
+Please refer to NOTICE.md for citations, if this package contributes to an academic publication.

 * **[MLP model]**\
  Yueqiang Liu, Lang Lao, Li Li, and A D Turnbull, *Plasma Phys.
 Control.
 Fusion* **62** (2020) 045001 \